 You can use second and if required third paragraph to explain in detail what will be the offerings from your side to your employer and why you are the best fit for the position.

-In the last paragraph of your message should include that thanks are giving the note for hiring you for the job and you will be a sincere employee for the post offered.
+The last paragraph of your message should include that thanks are giving the note for hiring you for the job, and you will be a sincere employee for the post offered.

 Close the letter

-The above template is for guidelines only you can always restructure it as per your situation and circumstances.
+The above template is for guidelines only, and you can always restructure it as per your situation and circumstances.